halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 * Modify the plugin source directly.
 This is great for playing with the plugin and rapid prototyping.
 However, when we release a new version of the plugin, you will have a harder time merging our changes with your own.

 * Create your own plugin that uses our plugin modules.
-You would also want to split your plugin into at least two modules, editor module and a runtime module.
+You would also want to split your plugin into at least two modules, editor module and runtime module.
 This way you could create custom implementations of our classes for the purposes of your game.
 And you would instruct your designers to use your classes instead of the ones provided by us.

 You can combine these approaches.
 There are some modifications that are easy to do when modifying our plugin directly, yet almost impossible to do by inheriting our classes without massive rewrites.
 You can do these changes in your own fork of the plugin and do the simpler changes in your own plugin.
 If you limit the changes in your fork, pulling the changes from our updated version should be easier.